mendrik/diorama-2023/README.md

 ![image](https://github.com/mendrik/diorama-2023/assets/160805/38d6c462-da92-4bc8-9420-7f5837f1ff7f)

-In 2013, I developed an algorithm ([accessible here](https://github.com/mendrik/diorama)) designed to arrange a collection of images within a fixed-size rectangle.
+In 2013, I developed an algorithm* designed to arrange a collection of images within a fixed-size rectangle.
 The original algorithm was intensely optimized for speed, resulting in code that was challenging to read and even more difficult to maintain.

 A decade later, inspired by a new approach to streamline the algorithm, I embarked on updating its foundation.
 This update includes enhanced code-splitting, the incorporation of functional patterns, generators, and web workers.
 Previously, the algorithm compensated for irregular image counts by adding dummy images to achieve a balanced and full binary tree structure.
 Now, it achieves efficiency by utilizing just a full binary tree, significantly reducing the required computations.
 Remarkably, for sets up to 10-11 images, it's possible to examine every potential combination on an average personal computer.
 Additionally, fewer images not only expedite the solution process but also stabilize it.